Psychology Research

 2) Students may fulfill the requirement by reading one psychological research article and responding to questions on the article.
 If you are in more than one course that includes the research requirement, students should complete a total of 4.5 research credits or one additional article assignment.
 The deadline to complete these research credits is FRIDAY, September 7 BY 11:59 PM.
 However, do note that the majority of studies will run from late October to early November when students in PSYC 314: Statistics and Research Methods II and PSYC 414: Advanced Research Methods will be collecting their data, so be prepared to complete this requirement during that time period.
 You will be notified by your professor when these studies are being run so you can sign up to participate.

-There are two major reasons for this research requirement: First it provides our faculty and students with an organized participant pool to enable them to conduct psychological research at Manhattan College.
+There are two major reasons for this research requirement: First it provides our faculty and students with an organized participant pool to enable them to conduct psychological research at Manhattan University.
 Second, it provides a valuable educational experience for students in Psychology courses by a) exposing them first hand to the techniques and procedures of psychological research, b) giving them an understanding of the function of research and the role of the researcher in psychology, and finally, c) offering them an opportunity to learn about their reactions in specific situations.

 ALL STUDIES IN WHICH YOU MAY PARTICIPATE HAVE BEEN APPROVED BY THE COMMITTEE FOR THE PROTECTION OF HUMAN RESEARCH PARTICIPANTS.